Veterans gifted mortgage-free home

-Tuesday marks the 245th anniversary of the creation of the Marine Corps which was established by the second continental congress to help fight the Revolutionary War.
+Tuesday marks the 245th anniversary of the creation of the Marine Corps, which was established by the second continental congress to help fight the Revolutionary War.

 In Scranton Tuesday, a retired Marine and his Army wife were gifted a new home as a thank you for their service.